azurecitadel/azurecitadel.github.io/labs/devops-vsts.md

 * Click on **Artifacts**.

-* Click the **Expore** button next to your application root folder.
+* Click the **Explore** button next to your application root folder.
 This will open the *Artifacts Explorer* window.
 * Expand the root folder and examine the build artifacts.
+You should see a zip file.
 When you are done click **Close**.

 Next, we'll look at how to deploy our app to Azure taking an *Infrastructure as Code* approach.